Aaron98990/ways-of-the-game/misconduct.md

 > A player, substitute or substituted player who has been sent off must leave the vicinity of the field of play and the technical area.

-Many times competition rules will require the sent-off adult participant to be out-of-sight and out-of-sound and allow sent-off minors to stay in the technical area.
+Almost all grassroot matches will have competition rules that require the sent-off adult player to be out-of-sight (including not in the stands nor watching just outside the fence) and out-of-sound.
+If the sent-off adult player causes a confrontation, refuses to leave or returns after leaving, the referee can abandon the match and this should be mentioned in the match report.

+Sent-off minors are allowed to stay in the technical area and this is almost always in the competition rules.
+If the sent-off minor causes a confrontation or continues with inappropriate behavior, the referee can abandon the match and this should be mentioned in the match report.

 > A match may not start or continue if either team has fewer than seven players.
 Law 3.1